 What are the liability limits?

-But, if you have three lawsuits in a year and each one results in $500,000 in damages, the insurance company would pay the full $1.5 million.
-That’s because none of the three exceeded the $1 million per occurrence limit.
+However, if they had three lawsuits in a year, and each one resulted in $250,000 in damages, the insurance company would pay the full $750,000.